 An interior designer is trained to create a functional and quality interior environment.
 Qualified through education, experience, and examination, a professional designer can identify, research and creatively resolve issues and lead to a healthy, safe and comfortable physical environment.
-For comprehensive information on what interior designers do, watch the videos “Interior Design: More Than Meets the Eye” and “A Career in Interior Design” on ASID’s YouTube Channel, and go here to read more about the complexities that interior designers must consider when working on a project.
+For comprehensive information on what interior designers do, view videos on ASID’s YouTube Channel and/or ASID’s Vimeo Channel.

 The career path of a professional Interior Designer involves formal education, entry-level work experience, and a national qualifying examination.
-Professional members of ASID must pass rigorous acceptance standards: they must have an accredited design education and equivalent work experience in interior design, and have successfully passed a two-day accreditation examination administered by the National Council for Interior Design Qualification [NCIDQ].
+Professional members of ASID must pass rigorous acceptance standards: they must have an accredited design education and equivalent work experience in interior design, and have successfully passed an accreditation examination administered by the Council for Interior Design Qualification [CIDQ].

 Go here to find out why you should hire an interior designer for your next commercial or residential project.

 State and provincial licensing boards now require proof of quality interior design experience for licensure and/or registration.
 Legislative rules vary from state to state.
 Texas is a “Title State.”
 This means that, unless an individual was “grandfathered in” back in 1991 when the original Title Act was adopted, an individual cannot call himself a Registered Interior Designer [RID] until he has passed the NCIDQ Exam, shown the state proof of this achievement, paid a registration fee to the state, and, finally, registered with the state.
 If one calls oneself a Registered Interior Designer and someone who knows otherwise reports that person, he can be fined heavily and prosecuted either in civil and/or criminal court.